grip-on-software/data-gathering/README.md

   logging to a logger server on the controller host.
 Aside from this functionality, the 'Daemon' mode of the agent always uploads the entire log to the controller at the end of the scrape.
-- `$JIRA_KEY`: The JIRA key to use for the entire scrape operation.
+- `$JIRA_KEY`: The Jira project key to use for the entire scrape operation.
   This is required to generate and spread keys to the VCS sources and controller, as well as to actually perform the collection.
 It may be provided at a later moment than the initial startup.
 - `$DEFINITIONS_CREDENTIALS_ENV`: Used during key generation to determine the environment variable holding the path to store/obtain the main private key.
 - `$SOURCE_HOST` and `$DEFINITIONS_HOST`: Used during key generation to spread